 Ingredients In Muesli

-Customize your Muesli by choosing your preferred fruits and nuts, and substituting dairy milk with plant-based alternatives.
-Maintaining the general proportions ensures delicious results.
+Make your Muesli your own by picking your favorite fruits and nuts, and swapping dairy milk for plant-based milk.
+Keeping the basic amounts ensures delicious results.

 How To Make Muesli